openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 The Open edX project, like many projects, calls this role "maintainer."
-The notion of a project maintainer is typical of open-source projects and widely considered a best practice [#maintainer]_.
+The notion of a project maintainer is typical of open-source projects and is widely considered a best practice [#maintainer]_.

 The maintainer role is a leadership role that encompasses both technical and community management elements.
 Both dimensions of the role are equally